Faster grain-boundary diffusion with a higher activation enthalpy than bulk diffusion in ionic space-charge layers: Point-defect concentrations in SrTiO3

 \subsection{Point-defect concentrations in space-charge layers}

-We assume that the grain boundary is flat and laterally homogeneous, so that a one-dimensional treatment of the electric potential (in the direction $y$ normal to the grain boundary) is sufficient.
-We also assume that space-charge formation is driven by the preferential formation of oxygen vacancies in the grain-boundary core,\cite{Souza.2009} that is, the standard chemical potential of oxygen vacancies is lower in the grain-boundary core than in the bulk, \hbox{$\Delta\mu^\standardstate_\mathrm{v} = \mu^{\standardstate, \mathrm{c}}_\mathrm{v} - \mu^{\standardstate, \mathrm{b}}_\mathrm{v} < \num{0}$;} $\Delta\mu^\standardstate_\mathrm{def}$ is thus set to zero for all other defects.
-Furthermore, we assume that electrochemical potentials $\mu_\mathrm{def}$ can be defined for point defects in the bulk and in the grain-boundary core, and that they take a (modified) Fermi--Dirac form (see below).
+In order to treat the grain boundary and the space-charge layers, we assume the standard two-phase model,\cite{Bingham.1989, Jamnik.1995,McIntyre.2000,Dabringhaus.2003,Tschoepe.2004,DeSouza.2009} in which a grain-boundary phase of finite width ($w^\mathrm{c}$) is sandwiched between two semi-infinite bulk phases.
+The thermodynamic and kinetic properties of point defects, such as standard defect chemical po-tentials and defect diffusivities, are thus assumed to display one value in the bulk phase and in the space-charge layers all the way up to the core and a different value in the grain‐boundary core.
+This emphasises the fact that space-charge regions refer to bulk lattice with (strongly) modified defect concentrations.
+We assume also that the grain boundary is flat and laterally homogeneous, so that a one-dimensional treatment of the electric potential (in the direction $y$ normal to the grain boundary) is sufficient.
+Furthermore, we assume that space-charge formation is driven by the preferential formation of oxygen vacancies in the grain-boundary core,\cite{McIntyre.2000, Tschoepe.2004, DeSouza.2009} that is, the standard chemical potential of oxygen vacancies is lower in the grain-boundary core than in the bulk, \hbox{$\Delta\mu^\standardstate_\mathrm{v} = \mu^{\standardstate, \mathrm{c}}_\mathrm{v} - \mu^{\standardstate, \mathrm{b}}_\mathrm{v} < \num{0}$;} $\Delta\mu^\standardstate_\mathrm{def}$ is set to zero for all other defects for simplicity (this constraint can be relaxed;\cite{DeSouza.2009,Usler.2024c} for this study, $\Delta\mu^\standardstate_\mathrm{v} < 0$ is the minimum requirement to guarantee a positive space-charge potential and thus cation-vacancy accumulation in the space-charge zones).
+Furthermore, we assume that electrochemical potentials $\tilde{\mu}_\mathrm{def}$ can be defined for point defects in the bulk and in the grain-boundary core, and that they take a (modified) Fermi--Dirac form (see below).
 And we assume that in electrochemical equilibrium, the electrochemical potentials of mobile defects are constant throughout the system.